firework8/ACLNet/README.md

 # ACLNet

-This is the official PyTorch implementation for "ACLNet: Affinity Contrastive Learning for Skeleton-based Action Recognition".
+This is the official PyTorch implementation for "Affinity Contrastive Learning for Skeleton-based Human Activity Understanding".

 ## Installation